Table of Contents

 As a bond investor, you don’t want your bonds to erode in value because of other bonds’ availability sporting higher yields.
 Issuers of Treasuries, municipal and corporate bonds know this so that they will offer inflation-indexed or protected securities.
 The yields on these bonds will adjust according to a formula linked to an inflation indicator like the Consumer Price Index (CPI).

-Without that protection, a bondholder with a 4% interest rate is doing fine if inflation is 2% or below.
+A bondholder with a 4% interest rate is doing fine without that protection if inflation is 2% or below.
 However, at that same 4% rate, the investor will be losing ground on your returns if inflation increases to 5% or more.

 Minimum denominations range from $1,000 for Treasuries, $5,000 for municipal bonds, and $1,000 or $5,000 for corporate bonds.

 There are several different types of bonds with notable risk differences.

 In addition to the short-term T-bills, the US Treasury issues Treasury notes (intermediate-term) and treasury bonds (up to 30 years).
 With these bonds, the Treasury is borrowing for long-term needs as well as retiring debt.
 Longer-term maturities carry more yield based on more risk than short-term securities.
 Like money markets, Treasury yields are historically low given the Fed actions that brought down interest rates when the pandemic impacted our economy.